Juloos/MCDatapack.TimeUtils/README.md

  - `/function time:utils/ticktime/pause` will pause the chronometer, without changing its mode.

 Note that you can at any moment get some scores of any given entity:
- - `time.ticktime` is the number of ticks in the chronometer (to interpret differentlty wether the mode is clock or timer)
+ - `time.ticktime` is the number of ticks in the chronometer (to interpret differentlty whether the mode is clock or timer)
  - `time.ticktime.SS` + `time.ticktime.MM` + `time.ticktime.HH` + `time.ticktime.DD` are respectively the number of seconds, minutes, hours and days corresponding to `time.ticktime`

 # Real time utils